molysgaard/molysgaard.github.io/content/pages/cv.md

 \vspace{1em}

 ## **[Nordic Unmanned](https://nordicunmanned.com/)** \hfill Oslo, Norway{.unnumbered}
-*VP Software & Systems Engineering* \hfill Sept 2019 - currently employed
+*VP Software & Systems Engineering* \hfill Sept 2019 - present
 \vspace{1em}

 Nordic Unmanned is the leading drone service company in Europe flying third-party, and proprietary custom drone systems, helicopters, fixed-wing, and multicopter platforms, all unmanned.
 Nordic Unmanned was the first company in the world awarded the new EASA LUC certification.